 A Masters degree is an academic degree awarded to individuals who successfully denote a higher level of expertise.
 There are two main types of Masters - taught and research.

 Islamic finance rules and regulations govern a specific set of financial institutions, such as investment groups and banks.
 Programs in these areas often seek to confer an understanding of both the current issues in the market and issues particular to Sharia compliance.

 Request Information Part time Masters Degrees in Islamic Finance 2017

-The Master in Islamic Finance is a comprehensive post graduate program for people who are seeking a detailed understanding of the concepts and mechanisms of Islamic Finance. [+]
+The Master of Science in Finance with a major in Islamic Finance is a comprehensive post-graduate program for people who are seeking a detailed understanding of the concepts and mechanisms of Islamic Finance, banking and insurance industries. [+]

 The Masters in Islamic Finance Practice (MIFP) programme is a postgraduate course aimed at producing industry practitioners with global insight, holistic knowledge and cutting-edge expertise in Islamic Finance. [+]